Canada Post Strike Updates – Click to Read Our Blog.

 I doubt that the people who gave life to your ministry by being innovative and entrepreneurial would be any less so if they were around today.
 They made wise decisions years ago, and if they were here today, they’d still make wise decisions, although not likely the same decisions as they made back then.
 That’s because they would examine today’s situation and make decisions accordingly, just as you should.
 They would look at today’s situation, not yesterday’s.

 When you think of the leaders who led your ministry in previous years, the question shouldn’t be “What did they do?” but “How did they think?”
 Don’t try to imitate your predecessors; be yourself and, with an awareness of the reasons for their success, invite the Spirit to guide you forward using your gifts and talents.
 R.W.
 Southern once wrote, “Without the renewing of the Holy Spirit, the incrustations of time come to be valued as the most distinctive feature of the organization and the organization fossilizes.”
-1 When tradition is higher priority than function, it’s time to scrape the barnacles off your ministry.
+1 When tradition is higher priority than function or purpose, it’s time to scrape the barnacles off your ministry.

 Download discussion guide